Armando Galarraga: 2010

 In seven innings of work in spring training of 2010, Galarraga allowed nine runs, 14 hits and seven walks.
 That, coupled with his attitude ("They've seen my stuff; they know what I can do", Galarraga said during his ineffective spring training stint), prompted the Tigers to option him to the Tigers Triple-A affiliate Toledo on March 18, 2010.
 Galarraga was called up to the Tigers in May 2010 and was put into the starting rotation.
 He had an ERA of 4.50 as of June 1.
-Galarraga was optioned to Toledo on July 6, 2010 but Tigers GM Dave Dombrowski has said he would return on July 20 and start against Texas.
+Galarraga was optioned to Toledo on July 6, 2010, but Tigers GM Dave Dombrowski has said he would return on July 20 and start against Texas.
 On July 19, the Tigers recalled Galarraga.
+On January 18, 2011, Galarraga was designated for assignment by the Tigers.

 "The 28-out perfect game"

 On June 2, 2010, Galarraga pitched 82/3 perfect innings, but the perfect game disappeared on the 27th batter after what was ruled an infield hit.
-Rookie Jason Donald hit a ground ball to first baseman Miguel Cabrera, who tossed to Galarraga—who was covering first base—but first base umpire Jim Joyce incorrectly called Donald safe, ending the perfect game and no-hitter.
+Rookie Jason Donald hit a ground ball to first baseman Miguel Cabrera, who tossed to Galarraga—who was covering first base—but first base umpire Jim Joyce incorrectly called Donald safe, ending the perfect game and no-hitter bids.
 Galarraga retired the next batter, completing the one-hitter, though many in the Tiger press preferred to call it "the 28-out perfect game."
 Galarraga threw 88 pitches, 67 of them for strikes.
 If he had completed the perfect game (83 pitches), it would have been the lowest number of pitches thrown since Addie Joss's 74 in 1908, and the shortest game since Sandy Koufax's perfect game in 1965.
 It would have been the second perfect game in the Major Leagues in just four days, Philadelphia's Roy Halladay having thrown his on May 29, and the third in 24 days (Dallas Braden of Oakland on May 9).

-Joyce later issued a direct apology to Galarraga, saying that the call was incorrect.
+Joyce, who later received death threats from Tigers fans, issued a direct apology to Galarraga, saying that the call was incorrect.
 Galarraga accepted the mistake gracefully, saying later, "Nobody's perfect."
 Observers pointed to the handling of the situation as an example of good sportsmanship on both sides.
-He was presented with a "Medal of Reasonableness" for his reasoned response to Joyce's call at the Rally to Restore Sanity and/or Fear.
+Galarraga was presented with a "Medal of Reasonableness" for his reasoned response to Joyce's call at the Rally to Restore Sanity and/or Fear.

 Arizona Diamondbacks

-During the 2010–11 offseason, Galarraga was designated for assignment by the Tigers.
-On January 24, 2011 he was traded to the Arizona Diamondbacks in exchange for pitchers Kevin Eichhorn and Ryan Robowski.
+On January 24, 2011, he was traded to the Arizona Diamondbacks in exchange for pitchers Kevin Eichhorn and Ryan Robowski.

-On May 17, 2011, Galarraga was designated for assignment and spent the rest of the season with the AAA Reno Aces After the 2011 season, he became a free agent.
+On May 18, 2011, Galarraga was designated for assignment, he cleared waivers and was sent outright to Triple-A Reno Aces on May 20.
+He elected free agency following the season on September 30.

 Baltimore Orioles

-Galarraga signed as a minor league free agent with the Baltimore Orioles on January 18, 2012.
-The Orioles released him on April 6.
+On January 30, 2012, Galarraga signed a minor league contract with the Baltimore Orioles.
+He was released on April 5.